odoo/odoo-ls/README.md

 ### Language Server

-A generic language server that can be used to provide common IDE features to your IDE: autocompletion, Hovering, go to definition, etc...
+A generic language server that can be used to provide common IDE features to your IDE as well as a command line tool.
+It can provide autocompletion, hovering, go to definition, diagnostics, document symbols, etc...

 ### VsCode Extension

 An extension that will bundle the Odoo Language Server and give needed settings and some UI improvements to your vscode.
+The VsCode extension can be found here: https://github.com/odoo/odoo-ls-vscode

+### PyCharm plugin

+That plugin integrates OdooLS to PyCharm.
+You can find it here: https://github.com/odoo/odoo-ls-pycharm

 ### Vim extension

-An integration of OdooLS is available in a side-project for now.
-Check it out here: https://github.com/Whenrow/odoo-ls.nvim
+An integration of OdooLS is available for neovim.
+Check it out here: https://github.com/odoo/odoo-ls-neovim

 ## State of the project

-All modules in this repository are actually in development and not released in a stable and valid version.
+All modules in these repositories are actually in development and not released in a stable and valid version.
 You can face crashs or inconsistent results by using it.
-Please consult each directory to get a better idea of the state of each project.
+Please consult each repository to get a better idea of the state of each project.

 ## Branches description